Lucious Lyon

 Lucious Lyon (born Dwight Walker) is a fictional character from the Fox drama series Empire, portrayed by Terrence Howard.
 Lucious is the main protagonist and anti-hero of the series.
-Created by Lee Daniels and Danny Strong, Lucious is the founder and CEO of Empire Entertainment, a world-famous and renowned record company that he runs with his family.
+Created by Lee Daniels and Danny Strong, Lucious is the founder and CEO of Empire Entertainment, a record company that he runs with his family.
 Realizing he will need a successor after he is diagnosed with ALS, Lucious pits his three sons: the college-educated executive Andre Lyon (Trai Byers), the talented and gay singer-songwriter Jamal (Jussie Smollett), and youngest, rapper Hakeem (Bryshere Y. Gray), against one another.
-The story has parallels to William Shakespeare's King Lear and James Goldman's The Lion in Winter.
-Lyon is married to former drug dealer and ex-con Cookie Lyon (Taraji P. Henson).
+The story has parallels to William Shakespeare's King Lear and James Goldman's The Lion in Winter, while the character of a rapper and music mogul is loosely based on several real-life figures, including rappers, record producers and politicians.
+Lyon is married to former wife, drug dealer, ex-con, and former partner of Empire Entertainment, Cookie Lyon (Taraji P. Henson).

-The company is preparing to go public on the NYSE.
-However, Lyon must contend with his wife Cookie (Henson) upon her release from prison as she demands her piece of the company.
-He also struggles with Jamal's sexuality and Hakeem's inability to step up to the plate and show maturity as an artist.
-At the same time, Lyon neglects Andre, seemingly due to his lack of musical ability.
-Lyon and Cookie's love for each other further complicates his existing relationship with his head of A&R, Anika Calhoun (Grace Byers).
-The character of Lyon, who starts out selling drugs as a teenager and develops into a well-respected rapper and music mogul, is loosely based on several real-life figures, including rappers, record producers and politicians.